-Theme AQ Vision Objective Target/ Monitoring Relevant Review Recommendations Economic Plan the area as a seamless complement to the medieval city Describe key paramaters for built form; height, activity, proportions, materials, as appropriate Density and Mixed Uses; maximise efficiency of all development plots through flexibility in application of the Urban Design Code.
-Opportunities to bring surrounding buildings into residential use will support the Abbey Quarter - vacant, derelict or empty upper floors.
-Building heights of 4-5 storeys as a baseline, whilst maintaining a non-linear roof profile over long blocks.
-Building heights of 6-7 storeys at prominant frontages to expansive urban spaces or at important corner locations.
-New block typologies, including larger floorplate retail or commercial uses, should not bee seen as contrary to the appropriate development of the Quarter, subject to overall best practice design and placemaking.
-Materiality and appropriateness should be considered above prescriptive height or form - eg. careful use of selected brick to match the context, verticality in the detailing of a facade to break up the articulation of large internal floorplates.
-Prescriptive mixed sections, recommended for all blocks in the Urban Design Code, should be removed in favour of identified important active frontages.
-Relax prescriptive design restrictions (building form, parking etc) to support the broadest range of potential occupiers.
-Sustaining growth in employment, 3rd & 4th level education Support adequate flexibility to support and safeguard anchor uses, aligned with the wider ambitions of the City, including a reserve site for a Further Education facility and the provision of Student Housing It is an objective of the City and County Development Plan Vol 2 (objective C6K) "To secure the development of a third and/or fourth level campus(es) within Kilkenny city as part of the development of a Technological University for the South East".
+Theme AQ Vision Objective Target/ Monitoring Relevant Review Recommendations Economic Plan the area as a seamless complement to the medieval city Describe key paramaters for built form; height, activity, proportions, materials, as appropriate Density and Mixed Uses; maximise efficiency of all development plots through flexil Code.
+Opportunities to bring surrounding buildings into residential use will support the Abl floors.
+Building heights of 4-5 storeys as a baseline, whilst maintaining a non-linear roof probability building heights of 6-7 storeys at prominant frontages to expansive urban spaces of New block typologies, including larger floorplate retail or commercial uses, should n development of the Quarter, subject to overall best practice design and placemakin Materiality and appropriateness should be considered above prescriptive height or f match the context, verticality in the detailing of a facade to break up the articulation Prescriptive mixed sections, recommended for all blocks in the Urban Design Code, important active frontages.
+Relax prescriptive design restrictions (building form, parking etc) to support the br Sustaining growth in employment, 3rd & 4th level education Support adequate flexibility to support and safeguard anchor uses, aligned with the wider ambitions of the City, including a reserve site for a Further Education facility and the provision of Student Housing It is an objective of the City and County Development Plan Vol 2 (objective C6K) "To fourth level campus(es) within Kilkenny city as part of the development of a Technol.
 Support for Creative and Artistic uses is part of the Local Authority's function.
-The former squash court has been reserved for a supporting use for the Arts and Culture sector.
-In addition, the design of the opublic park around St Francis' Abbey has made provision for the use of the space for outdoor events.
-Help support the Southern Region's ambition to lead as a creative, innovative and liveable region.
-Providing for a broad range of uses Smaller infill sites within the Quarter should be considered for small scale residential opportunities.
-The successful delivery of housing should be reviewed alongside the Development Plan (2027).
-The range of land uses within the masterplan lands will require an appropriate level of parking to serve these uses.
-Car parking standards should be minimised to support the emerging policy to significantly reduce car trips to and from the masterplan area and city centre.
-The car parking provided on plots is temporary only and should be removed over time and consolidated as part of the overall car parking strategy.
-Car parking should be consolidated within a number of discrete car parking blocks in order to limit the land take requirements for parking provision.
-Lengths of blocks and key active frontages can be prioritised, whilst allowing flexibility internally, supporting more potential occupiers and internal layouts.
-No residential visitor car parking should be separately facilitated as this can be accommodated in the public parking provision in the masterplan and wider city centre area.
-This same principle would apply to visitor parking for employment land uses.
-Develop mechanisms to safeguard the delivery of housing in all phases and areas of the Quarter - including annual review of development progress - including annual reviews of development progress.
+The f a supporting use for the Arts and Culture sector.
+In addition, the design of the opub provision for the use of the space for outdoor events.
+Help support the Southern Region's ambition to lead as a creative, innovative and Providing for a broad range of uses Establish minimum thresholds for identified use classes; Residential, Commercial, Retail, Cultural Smaller infill sites within the Quarter should be considered for small scale residentia The successful delivery of housing should be reviewed alongside the Development F The range of land uses within the masterplan lands will require an appropriate level of standards should be minimised to support the emerging policy to significantly redure and city centre.
+The car parking provided on plots is temporary only and should be removed over time parking strategy.
+Car parking should be consolidated within a number of discrete car parking blocks in for parking provision.
+Lengths of blocks and key active frontages can be prioritised, whilst allowing flexibilit occupiers and internal layouts.
+No residential visitor car parking should be separately facilitated as this can be accound the masterplan and wider city centre area.
+This same principle would apply to visito Develop mechanisms to safeguard the delivery of housing in all phases and areas of development progress - including annual reviews of development progress.
 Support new job growth in this central location.
-The names of uses should be updated to standard language; KIBS = Commercial Retail and Services = Retail, Food and Beverage Residential = Residential Other Uses (Hotel, Civic, Social, Education)
+The names of uses should be updated to standard language; KIBS = Commercial Retail and Services = Retail, Food and Beverage Residential = Residential Other Uses = Other Uses (Hotel, Civic, Social, Education)